 Top 5 Reasons Your IP Address Might Be Blocked (And How to Fix It)

-Being blocked from a website or service can be frustrating—and often, it comes down to your IP address.
-Whether it’s a misunderstanding or a security policy, understanding the reasons behind IP blocking can help you fix it quickly and avoid it in the future.
+Getting blocked from a website or online service can be frustrating, and often the reason is your IP address.
+Whether it’s due to a security measure, automated protection, or geographic restrictions, understanding why an IP is blocked can help you resolve the issue quickly and prevent it from happening in the future.

 What Is an IP Block?